 This model thus benefits consumers because they will be able to verify that an entity that proposes to develop a photovoltaic system for them (or sell them a subscription to a community solar project) is a legitimate entity participating in the Program.
 It is important for the Agency to have the ability to monitor the program and ensure high quality performance by the Approved Vendors; an Approved Vendor that fails to live up to the requirements of the Adjustable Block Program could have a significant negative impact on the entire renewable energy market in Illinois that would extend beyond just its own actions.
-Additionally, as discussed in more detail in Chapter 8, registration as an https://ustr.gov/sites/default/files/enforcement/201Investigations/Withdrawal of Bifacial Solar Panels Exclusion to the Solar Products Safeguard Measure.pdf.
+Additionally, as discussed in more detail in Chapter 8, registration as an Adjustable Block Program Approved Vendor is a prerequisite to becoming an Illinois Solar for All Approved Vendor, and the loss or suspension of Approved Vendor status under the Adjustable Block Program to also being terminated or suspended.